paris-saclay-cds/ramp-workflow/README.md

 <!---
 # Draft
 Most of the elements (submission files) are python code files, they should have no extension.
 They will become editable on RAMP.
-Other files, e.g. external_data.csv or comments.txt whould have extensions.
+Other files, e.g. external_data.csv or comments.txt should have extensions.
 Editability fill be inferred from extension (e.g., txt is editable, csv is not, only uploadable).
 File names should contain no more than one '.'.